LilSpazJoekp/explain-yourself/README.md

 #### Comment Customizations

 - **Explanation Pending Comment**: Comment to be posted when the author's explanation is pending acceptance.
 This can also be used as a 'Upvote this comment if the post is good or downvote if not' comment without explanation.
-Leave blank to disable.
 - **Explanation Accepted Comment**: Comment to be posted when the author's explanation is accepted.
 Leave blank to disable.
 Ignored if 'Allow Explanation' is disabled.
 - **Post Removal Comment Header**: Header that is prepended to the comment when the post is removed due to insufficient